sah4ez/erp_vaadin_framework/README.md

 }
 ```

-Not forget return from ItemClickEven.ClickListener, if this return null and will result to NullPointerException. <p>
+Not forget return from ItemClickEven.ClickListener, if this return null and will result to NullPointerException.

 Example instance of MenuNavigator with mode for MenuItem:
 ```java